jpodles/VirheBT/README.md

 # About
-VirheBT is a web-based  bug tracking system to assist development teams in project management and to track bugs or features in IT projects.
+VirheBT is a web-based  bug tracking system to assist development teams in project management and to track progress of fixing bugs or creating new features in IT projects.

 # Tech Stack
 - .NET 6